-The fear is that gamification will help exacerbate a reward-based culture.
-That’s to say, we won’t be motivated to act unless it will generate a reward.
-We won’t do something like give to charity, unless there’s something in it for us.
-There’s no motivation to learn unless we’re simultaneously earning points (or something equivalent).
+Unfortunately there is fear surrounding gamification – the fear that it will help exacerbate a reward-based culture.
+In other words, there is the worry that we won’t be motivated to do any kind of act unless it will generate a reward.
+We won’t do something like give to charity unless there’s something in it for us.
+In the same way, critics say we won’t be learning properly because there will be no motivation to do so – unless we’re simultaneously earning points or badges, of course.